Bake Play Smile

 Follow my simple recipe and have that same classic Nutella taste without any nasties!

-Eat it straight from the jar (shhhh!)... add it to your favourite pancakes, brownies or scrolls - or simply use it as a kids sandwich spread.
+Eat it straight from the jar (shhhh!)... add it to your favourite pancakes, chocolate brownies or baked scrolls - or simply use it as a kids sandwich spread.

 Once you've made your own Nutella, you'll never go back to store-bought again!